Canon PIXMA Pro-200 Review

 Our Analysis and Test Results

-The distinguishing characteristic is this photo printer's price relative to other printers with comparable output quality.
+The distinguishing characteristic is this model's price relative to other top-tier photo printers with comparable output quality.
 Few machines match this unit for color and grayscale and print dimensions, print medium, and cost per print.
-Of the printers that meet these standards, this unit has more issues with set-up and limitations in print size and material.
+Of the printers that meet these standards, this unit has more issues with setup and limitations in print size and material.
 However, minor shortfalls of this kind are to be expected with the cost savings compared to other high-end models.

 Our assessment of color uses seven stock images that cover landscapes, both urban and natural, and human subjects.
 With these images, we can make direct comparisons across the various printers under review.
 Using this method, details like resolution and color fidelity jump out for all to see.
 This printer does quite well without altering settings, as contrast and saturation are tuned to make images "pop."
 Nonetheless, these settings are easy enough to change to meet the user's preferences, so long as the user is willing to experiment a bit.

 Black and White Prints

-The black and white metric follows the same protocols as the color assessment.
-Specifically, we use stock images that allow for direct comparisons amongst the printers in the class.
+The black-and-white metric follows the same protocols as the color assessment.
+Specifically, we use stock images that allow for direct comparisons amongst these top-ranked photo printers.
 Again, our focus is on resolution and overall impression, though border and tonal transitions are also central to the analysis.
 The Pro-200 has crisp borders and smooth gradients through darks which is a challenge for most printers.
 However, the colors run a little warm, which was not to our liking.